zaiisao/Documentation/en/Audio Broadcast/custom_audio_android.md

 ---
-title: Customize the Audio Source
+title: Custom Audio Source and Sink
 description:
 platform: Android
-updatedAt: Fri Sep 20 2019 08:36:26 GMT+0800 (CST)
+updatedAt: Fri Sep 20 2019 09:29:38 GMT+0800 (CST)
 ---
-# Customize the Audio Source
+# Custom Audio Source and Sink
 ## Introduction

 By default, the Agora SDK uses default audio and video modules for capturing and rendering in real-time communications.